1921042/program/program.md

 Enter a number:7
 The number is odd
 ```
-## 6:Writeba source code to show the size of int,float,char,double,long,short
+## 6:Write a source code to show the size of int,float,char,double,long,short
 ```
  // size of int, float, char, double, long, short
 #include<stdio.h>